 This 10-Minute Workout Targets Your Glutes, Thighs, And Arms

-Equipment Needed: Medium resistance loop band, a mat, and a set of lightweights.
-This workout can also be done with just your bodyweight.
-Also, these exercises are safe to do while expecting, as Holly photographed here is!
-However, for the glute bridging element lying down on your back, make sure to prop yourself up to elevate the heart and head so you’re not lying flat on your back.)
+Equipment Needed: You’ll require a medium resistance loop band, a mat, and a set of lightweights for this workout.
+However, these exercises can also be performed using just your body weight.
+It’s important to note that the exercises are safe to do during pregnancy, as demonstrated by Holly in the accompanying images.
+For the glute bridging element, it’s advisable to prop yourself up to elevate the heart and head, rather than lying flat on your back.

-How To: Complete each exercise for a minute before moving onto the next one, completing as many reps as possible (AMRAP).
-You can do one round if you’re crunched for time, or up to three rounds for a thirty-minute workout that’ll be sure to leave your glutes, thighs, and also your arms feeling the burn!
+How To: Each exercise should be completed for a minute before moving on to the next, aiming for as many reps as possible (AMRAP).
+You can opt for a single round if you’re short on time, or go for up to three rounds for a thirty-minute workout that will truly engage your glutes, thighs, and arms.

 Mat Warm-Up And Exercises: